ultramango/gear360reveng/README.md

 Samsung Gear 360 Firmware Notes
 ===============================

-Just some notes on Samsung Gear 360 and it's firmware.
-Experiments here were done using rooted Samsung Galaxy S5 DUOS phone (SM-900FD).
+Just some notes on Samsung Gear 360 and its firmware.
+Experiments here were done using rooted Samsung Galaxy S5 DUOS phone (SM-900FD) and a Linux machine (Arch Linux).

 Android APK
 -----------